How Ofcom is run

 PE meets weekly and is responsible for the development of Ofcom’s overall regulatory agenda.
 As well as providing a forum for discussion, it also has the powers to take certain decisions itself.

-The Spectrum Clearance and Awards Management Board meets fortnightly and oversees delivery of Ofcom’s Spectrum Clearance and Awards programme for the 800 MHz and 2.6 GHz frequency bands.
+The Spectrum Clearance and Awards Management Board meets bi-monthly and oversees Ofcom’s Spectrum Clearance and Award Programme for the longer term release of the 700 MHz band, achieving efficient use from returned Home Office spectrum and TV White Spaces.

 The Operations Board manages the operations areas within Ofcom including Central Operations, which deals with thousands of consumers each week through its advisory, consumer services and licensing teams.